 Ags Connolly is a traditional country artist from Oxfordshire, England, widely considered to be among the best country singer-songwriters ever to emerge from the UK.

 His third album, Wrong Again, was released in November 2019 and was described by Bob Harris on BBC Radio 2 as “modern day traditionalism of the very, very best kind”.
 As with his previous two albums, Wrong Again was named Album of the Month by Country Music People magazine while being described by songwriting legend Tom Russell as “killer”.
 Meanwhile, US music publications Billboard and Glide Magazine respectively praised the “deep and emotive vocals” and branded the album “a must listen” for fans of “real deal country music”.

 Ags released his debut album How About Now in 2014, which led Country Music People to label him “an English Willie Nelson”.
 The album was also heralded as “a masterpiece” by Maverick magazine and also brought him to the attention of cult US review site Saving Country Music, who declared that “Ags Connolly deserves to be considered right beside his Stateside counterparts as one of the carriers of the country music holy ghost”.

-Ags’ second album, ‘Nothin’ Unexpected’, was released in February 2017.
-Its release led Country Music People magazine to declare him “the best singer-songwriter in the country field that this country has ever turned out” and John Godfrey from The Troubador Show to label it “the best country album to come out of the UK from the best ever UK country artist”.
+His second album, Nothin’ Unexpected, was released in 2017.
+Once again, Country Music People approved and called Ags “the best singer-songwriter in the country field that this country has ever turned out”.
+Among a string of rave reviews, John Godfrey from The Troubador Show labelled the album “the best country album to come out of the UK from the best ever UK country artist”.

 Ags is a proud supporter of the Ameripolitan movement, which supports new music with a traditional roots influence.